Royals acquire right-hander Karns from Mariners for Dyson

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+Dyson, a former 50th-round draft pick, became a fan-favorite in Kansas City thanks primarily to his speed on the bases.
+He hit .278 while stealing 30 bases a year ago.

+“We’ve had many conversations about Dyson specifically,” Dipoto said, “and what a good fit he was for our team.
+He’s an elite-level defender.
+He’s dynamic on the bases, a fearless base stealer.
+And the combination of Jarrod Dyson, Leonys Martin and Jean Segura hitting somewhere between the bottom and top of your lineup really creates a three-player dynamic on the bases for us that is probably different than the Mariners have had in a long time and perhaps most different than most teams in our league.”

-Davis and Dyson are eligible for free agency after the season along with outfielder Lorenzo Cain, first baseman Eric Hosmer, third baseman Mike Moustakas, shortstop Alcides Escobar and left-hander Danny Duffy
+Dyson became more expendable following the trade of closer Wade Davis to the Chicago Cubs for young outfielder Jorge Soler.
+Davis and Dyson are eligible for free agency after the season along with outfielder Lorenzo Cain, first baseman Eric Hosmer, third baseman Mike Moustakas, shortstop Alcides Escobar and left-hander Danny Duffy.

-Dyson hit .278 while serving in a platoon role last season.
-He also had 30 stolen bases.
+“What we need to do is continue to add players we control beyond 2017,” Moore said.
+“Pitching, as we know, is so important.
+Power pitching is hard to get.
+Power pitchers you can control is very hard to acquire, as well.”

+Dipoto said Dyson solidifies the Mariners’ lineup, though more moves could happen with pitching.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.